MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBaseline.md

 ```

 ## DESCRIPTION
-The **New-CMBaseline** cmdlet creates a Microsoft System Center Configuration Manager baseline.
+The **New-CMBaseline** cmdlet creates a Configuration Manager baseline.
-A baseline is a collection of configuration items that System Center Configuration Manager uses to evaluate whether a computer complies with software requirements.
+A baseline is a collection of configuration items that Configuration Manager uses to evaluate whether a computer complies with software requirements.
 After you create a baseline, you can deploy it to a collection so that devices in that collection download the configuration baseline and assess compliance with it.

 > [!NOTE]